 Based on the case study - Blue Tomato: Internationalization of a Multichannel Retailer - 1.
 What strengths do the different distribution channels have, from the company's perspective?
 (10 marks) - 2.
 Which synergies has Blue Tomato created across different channels?
 What additional actions might it take to become an omnichannel retailer?
 (10 marks) - 3.
-What key challenges remain for Blue Tomato in its efforts to coordinate these different channels?
-(10 marks) - 4.
 Which challenges might Blue Tomato face as it expands its business activities internationally?
-(10 marks) (Total: 40 marks)
+(10 marks) (Total: 30 marks) END OF QUESTION PAPER